matjos/ninjabook-nodejs/README.md

 ### Twitter

+If you want to download data from the Twitter API, issue `ninjabook twitterapi` to add OAuth credentials.

+* `ninjabook twitterapi` - Prompts for OAuth keys and secret words
 * `ninjabook followers` - Prints out top 10 ninjas ranked by number of followers
 * `ninjabook friends` - Prints out top 10 ninjas ranked by number of friends
 * `ninjabook tweets` - Prints out top 10 ninjas ranked by number of tweets